kuruoujou/XBMal/README.md

 If you add a show to XBMC, you will need to re-run the setup script.
 However, the setup script will read your previous mappings, so you should only need to update the newest items, which are typically at the bottom of the list.
+It will also run much faster, as it won't look up all of your shows again.
+It will only look up the ones it has no clue about.

 Questions, Comments, Concerns, Issues
 -------------------------------------